kadykov/cv-adapt/.openhands/microagents/repo.md

      * Each generator has a `_prepare_context` method for context generation
      * Simplified method signatures improve readability and type safety

-7. Working with Renderers:
+7. Working with Renderers and DTOs:
    - Use the rendering system in `cv_adapter/renderers/` for CV output
-   - All renderers must implement the BaseRenderer interface
+   - Utilize Data Transfer Objects (DTOs) in `cv_adapter/dto/` for decoupled rendering
+   - Renderer and DTO Design Principles:
+     * DTOs provide a clean, language-agnostic data representation
+     * Renderers work with DTOs, not directly with Pydantic models
+     * Mapper utility converts between Pydantic models and DTOs
    - Renderer hierarchy:
-     * BaseRenderer[CVType]: Generic base class for all renderers
+     * BaseRenderer[DTOType]: Generic base class for all renderers
-     * BaseMarkdownRenderer[CVType]: Base class for Markdown renderers with common logic
+     * BaseMarkdownRenderer[DTOType]: Base class for Markdown renderers with common logic
      * MarkdownRenderer: Renders complete CV to Markdown
      * MinimalMarkdownRenderer: Renders minimal CV for summary generation
      * YAMLRenderer: For data storage and interchange
+   - DTO Design:
+     * Separate DTOs for different CV components (PersonalInfo, Experience, etc.)
+     * Top-level DTOs (CVDTO, MinimalCVDTO) contain language context
+     * ContactDTO provides flexible contact information handling
    - When adding new renderers:
      * Create a new file in `renderers/` or `renderers/markdown/` directory
      * For Markdown-specific renderers, use the `renderers/markdown/` directory
      * Implement appropriate base class
+     * Work with DTO classes
      * Add comprehensive tests
      * Update documentation
    - Type safety:
      * Use generic types to ensure type safety
-     * BaseRenderer and BaseMarkdownRenderer are generic over CV type
+     * BaseRenderer and BaseMarkdownRenderer are generic over DTO type
-     * Concrete renderers specify their CV type (CV or MinimalCV)
+     * Concrete renderers specify their DTO type
-     * Use protocols (like MarkdownListItem) for type-safe interfaces
+     * Use protocols for type-safe interfaces
+   - Conversion between Models and DTOs:
+     * Use `mapper.py` for converting Pydantic models to DTOs
+     * Mapper handles type conversion and provides flexibility
+     * Allows for future changes in model structure without affecting renderers

 8. Multilingual Support:
    - Language support is implemented through the `Language` enum and `LanguageValidationMixin`